JosephGesnouin/Asymmetrical-Bi-RNNs-to-encode-pedestrian-trajectories/README.md

 `python -m trajnetbaselines.rnns.trainer --arch [name of architecture] [USUAL ARGUMENTS]`

-the possible names are those of the files in the `trajnetbaselines/rnns/` folder, typically `u_lstm`)
+The possible names are those of the files in the `trajnetbaselines/rnns/` folder, typically `u_lstm`).
+All the architectures listed in the paper are available: Bi-RNNs, RNNs, U-RNNs (Asymmetrical ours), Reversed U-RNNs.

 ## Miscellaneous (not necessarily useful but just in case)